cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 1. Add the `Support group` field to the list
 1. Map each of your Spring Application Servers `Support group` to `Application Support`
 1. Filter list to `Show Matching` only items mapped to the `Applicaton Support` group
-1. Select `Copy query` using *right-click* on the `All>Support group=Application Support` fiter breadcrumb
+1. Select `Copy query` using *right-click* on the `All>Support group=Application Support` filter breadcrumb

 ## Configure the Generate Infrastructure Errors Catalog Item List Collector

 1. Navigate to **Service Catalog > Catalog Definitions > My Items**
-1. Filter list to `Show Matching` only items mapped to the `Predictive AIOps Workshop Error Generation` Catalogs as follows:
+1. Filter list to `Show Matching` only items mapped to the `Predictive AIOps Workshop Error Generation` Catalogs, which should result with the following records:

    | Name                           | Category             |
    | ------------------------------ | -------------------- |